 P07 - Joint Symposium on FIB-SEM Technology and Electron Tomography for Materials Science and Engineering

 Hua Guo, Rice University

 Matthew Thorseth, Dow

 Transmission electron microscopy (TEM) and scanning electron microscopy (SEM) are essential techniques for characterizing materials at high spatial resolution.
 Both imaging techniques can be used to solve complex three-dimensional (3D) structures from the two-dimensional (2D) images/projections captured, which is known as electron tomography.
-TEM tomography focuses on structures at nanometer and even atomic resolution, while SEM tomography can investigate up tens of micron-sized specimens with the aid of a focused-ion beam (FIB).
-Both techniques can take advantage of the destructive FIB for sample preparation and polishing, as well as the serial sectioning necessary for SEM tomography.
-TEM and SEM are complementary techniques used to systematically understand materials across multiple size scales.
-This symposium will highlight 3D imaging with electrons and other spectroscopies, as well as the necessary sample preparation, and image data post-processing techniques.
+TEM tomography focuses on structures at nanometer and even atomic resolution, while SEM tomography is able to investigate up tens of micron-sized specimens with the aid of a focused ion beam (FIB).
+Both applications are supported by FIB techniques such as sample preparation, polishing, and serial sectioning for SEM tomography.
+In addition, these same FIB techniques can be applied to advanced characterization techniques such as 3D EDS/EBSD and SIMS, and can be correlated to other analytics such as WDS, CL, Raman spectroscopy, and u-CT.
+This symposium will highlight 3D imaging with electrons and other spectroscopies, sample preparation, image data post-processing strategies, as well as broader developments in FIB/SEM instrumentation, applications and techniques.

 P08 - Approaching operando Imaging of Functional Materials